thirdtank/brut/brutrb.com/dev-environment.md

 In words:

-1. You build the images based on the latest instrutions via `dx/build`.
+1. You build the images based on the latest instructions via `dx/build`.
 2. You start up the environment with `dx/start`.
 3. You then use `dx/exec` to execute commands from the Workspace (see below).
 4. When you are done working for the day, `dx/stop` shuts everything down.